downlinko/downlinko.github.io/_posts/development/eclipse/2018-08-21-download-install-eclipse-photon-windows.md

 ---
-title: "Download and Install Eclipse Photon on Windows"
+title: "How to Download and Install Eclipse Photon on Windows"
 permalink: /download-install-eclipse-photon-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install Eclipse Photon on Windows 10."
 date: 2018-08-21